increasingawareness/digitalsafety.tips/content/_index.md

 </center>

-Every account should have it's own unique password because it is dangerous to reuse the same password or a variant of the same password across sites.
+Every account should have its own unique password because it is dangerous to reuse the same password or a variant of the same password across sites.
 It's unlikely that most people will remember a unique string of characters for every login, so it's recommended to use a password manager to store passwords securely.

 A password manager generates new passwords for you, and stores them until you need them.
 All you need to remember is one passphrase that protects all the other ones.
 As long as the password manager has a strong passphrase and a second-factor code to unlock it, the passwords will stay safe.